Skip to main content

 Word of mouth is powerful in the utility sector because switching recommendations from friends and family carry more credibility than advertising.
 A well-structured referral programme formalises that behaviour and gives your most satisfied customers a reason to actively advocate.

-Giving new customers access to a rewards ecosystem significantly increases the perceived value of switching without proportionally increasing your promotional cost.
+Giving new customers access to an ongoing rewards programme significantly increases the perceived value of switching without proportionally increasing your promotional cost.
 Rather than offering a straightforward cash discount, you offer access to an ongoing benefit: points, cashback, or exclusive offers from retail and lifestyle partners.

 This approach works especially well when the acquisition campaign is built around the rewards programme as the primary hook.
 Rather than leading with price, you lead with the answer to the question every customer is implicitly asking: "What's in it for me beyond my bill?"

-If you are designing a similar energy supplier promotional campaign, the architecture of the rewards offering matters as much as the marketing spend behind it.
-The rewards must be relevant to your target segment, easy to access, and communicated consistently across every customer touchpoint.
+If you are designing a similar energy supplier promotional campaign, the rewards offering's design matters as much as the marketing spend behind it.
+The rewards need to be relevant to your target segment and easy to access.
+Getting new customers through the door is one half of the equation; our guide to energy loyalty programmes in Ireland covers the other half, how the same mechanics are used to cut churn once a customer is already on the books.

-Brandfire's rewards platform is built to deliver this kind of ongoing engagement at scale, from point earning to partner redemption.
+Brandfire's rewards platform delivers this kind of ongoing engagement, from point earning to partner redemption.

 Energy consumption follows predictable patterns throughout the year, and savvy utility brands use these patterns to anchor their promotional activity.
-Winter is an obvious peak for residential energy use in Ireland, but it also brings heightened attention to energy bills, which makes it both an opportunity and a vulnerability.
+Winter is an obvious peak for residential energy use in Ireland and the UK, but it also brings heightened attention to energy bills, which makes it both an opportunity and a vulnerability.

 A well-timed winter promotion can shift the competitive frame.
 Instead of customers focusing on cost alone, a campaign that offers a fixed price guarantee, a free smart thermostat, or a bill credit for switching before a deadline gives the customer a reason to act now rather than waiting until spring.